civiform/docs/docs/it-manual/sre-playbook/terraform-deploy-system.md

 1. Fork the [civiform-deploy](https://github.com/civiform/civiform-deploy) repo to your organization via the UI
 2. Pull the repo onto the machine you are deploying from (ideally this would be a shared instance multiple people can log onto)
 3. Find the version that you want to deploy on [Github](https://github.com/civiform/civiform/releases)
-4. Copy the civiform\_config.example.sh into civiform\_config.sh and fill out the missing values.
+4. Copy the `civiform_config.example.sh` into `civiform_config.sh` and fill out the missing values.
 You can get a sense of required values depending on your cloud provider by looking at [staging-azure](https://github.com/civiform/staging-azure-deploy/blob/main/civiform_config.sh) or [staging-aws](https://github.com/civiform/staging-aws-deploy/blob/main/civiform_config.sh) configs.
-5. Run the `bin/doctor --tag=<version>` and install the dependencies
+5. Run the `bin/doctor` and install the dependencies
-6. Run `bin/setup --tag=<version>`.
+6. Run `bin/setup`.
 What to expect:
     * Runs 5-10 minutes.
     * Terraform brings up resources in cloud (database, network, server, etc).
     * Asks confirmation few times before creating resources listing everything that will be created.